Beginner Gardener: 7 Common Mistakes to Avoid

 Why is this a problem?

 Taking on multiple projects at once can lead to fatigue, frustration or discouragement.
-Things don’t always go as planned in the garden, and faced with an overload of work or successive failures, motivation can quickly wane.
+Things don’t always go as planned in the garden, and faced with an overload of work or repeated failures, motivation can quickly wane.
 Gardening should remain a pleasure, not a source of stress.

 How to avoid this?